 Particulars Amount (Rs.
-In Lakhs) Aggregate amount of loans granted during the year 200 Balance outstanding of loans as at balance sheet date 200
+In Lakhs) Aggregate amount of loan granted during the year Others 2,195 Balance outstanding of loans as at balance sheet date Others 1,995

-- (b) According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion the terms and conditions of the grant of loan during the year are, prima facie, not prejudicial to the interest of the Company. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loan given, in our opinion the repayment of principal and payment of interest has been stipulated.
-No repayment or receipt of loan was due in the current year ended 31 March 2022.
+- (b) According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion the terms and conditions of the grant of loans during the year are, prima facie, not prejudicial to the interest of the Company. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given, in our opinion the repayment of principal and payment of interest has been stipulated.
+No repayment or receipt of loans was due in the current year ended 31 March 2023.
 Further, the Company has not given any advance in the nature of loan to any party during the year. - (d) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no overdue amount for more than ninety days in respect of loans given.
 Further, the Company has not given any advances in the nature of loans to any party during the year. - (e) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there is no loan or advance in the nature of loan granted falling due during the year, which has been renewed or extended or fresh loans granted to settle the overdues of existing loans given to same parties. - (f) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment. - (iv) According to the information and explanations given to us and on the basis of our examination of records of the Company, the Company has neither made any investments nor has it provided any guarantee or security as specified under Sections 185 and 186 of the Companies Act, 2013 ("Act").
-Further, in respect of loan given, in our opinion the provisions of the Act have been complied with. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
+Further, in respect of loans given, in our opinion the provisions of the Act have been complied with. - (v) The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
 Accordingly, clause 3(v) of the Order is not applicable. - (vi) According to the information and explanations given to us, the Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for the services provided by it.
-Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise, Sales tax and Value added tax during the year since effective 1 July 2017, these statutory dues has been subsumed into Goods and Services Tax ('GST').
+Accordingly, clause 3(vi) of the Order is not applicable. - (vii) (a) The Company does not have liability in respect of Service tax, Duty of excise, Sales tax and Value added tax during the year since effective 1 July 2017, these statutory dues has been subsumed into GST.

-According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax, Provident fund, Employees' State Insurance, Income-Tax, Cess and other statutory dues have been regularly deposited by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of Duty of Customs.
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Service Tax ('GST'), Provident Fund, Employees State Insurance, Income-Tax or Cess or other statutory dues have been regularly deposited by the Company with the appropriate authorities.